IRS Licensed Enrolled Agents

 If I haven't filed in several years, should I wait until the IRS contacts me?

-No. The IRS generally requires at least six years of back returns to bring a taxpayer into compliance.
+No. If you're wondering how many years of back taxes you need to file, the IRS generally requires at least six years of prior returns to bring a taxpayer into compliance.
 Voluntary filing before enforcement begins can reduce penalties and improve your negotiating position.

 Can you help if I've received a notice or letter from the IRS?